The February 2018 issue of The New York Times Style Magazine has a fascinating cover story about Judy Chicago and her work. Click here to read.

 Chad Alligood, curator at the Crystal Bridges Museum of American Art in Bentonville, Arkansas, gave a lively presentation on Judy Chicago's minimalist works on February 10, 2017 at form & concept in Santa Fe, NM.
 A Q & A followed with Chad and Judy, with over 300 people viewing the talk sponsored by WISC (Women's International Study Center).
 Chad was in residence at WISC to draft an essay for an upcoming monograph on Judy Chicago to be published by the National Museum of Women in the Arts.
 This volume will offer new scholarship on a variety of specialized topics throughout the artist's career.

 The Birth Project — created by Judy Chicago between 1980 and 1985 in collaboration with 150 needleworkers — was the first body of contemporary art to comprehensively address the range of experiences associated with childbirth.
-Born Again, an exhibition curated by Dr. Viki Thompson Wylder, will open on September 23rd, 2016 at Florida State University Museum of Fine Arts.
-Click here for more information and full programming details.
+Born Again, a traveling exhibition curated by Dr. Viki Thompson Wylder, opened on September 23rd, 2016 at Florida State University Museum of Fine Arts.

 Around the Country